Many young people with learning difficulties, disabilities and autism are not given the opportunity to reach their full potential.

 • Attitudes of employers

-A series of engaging activities will take place twice a week, equipping young people with the skills needed to assist with the smooth transition from compulsory education to further education, training and employment.
+A series of engaging activities that equipped young people with the skills needed to assist with the smooth transition from compulsory education to further education, training and employment.

-• Gain a deep understanding of co-operative values and practices,
+• Gained a deep understanding of co-operative values and practices,

-• Attend work experience at a local employer to help gain the experience needed in the workplace
+• Attended work experience at a local employer to help gain the experience needed in the workplace

-• Gain confidence and skills to take into their working life, boosting their local community
+• Gained confidence and skills to take into their working life, boosting their local community

 What previous cohorts have achieved